Car finance glossary & jargon buster

 Monthly Repayments – the amount of money you are required to pay back every month.
 Find out how to lower your car finance monthly payments.

 Over-payments – Paying more than the amount due.

 Per annum – Per annum or PA means ‘per year’ and is usually used in association with mileage or interest rates.

 Personal Contract Purchase – a type of car finance, find out more about personal contract purchase finance.

 Personal Loan – also a type of car finance, find out more about getting a personal loan.

-Secured Loan – this is where a lender will take an asset should the loan not be paid, for example if you loan is secured against your car, the lender has the right to repress the car should you default on payments.
+Secured Loan – this is where a lender will take an asset should the loan not be paid, for example, if your loan is secured against your car, the lender has the right to repress the car should you default on payments.

-Soft Loan / Soft Pull – This is where you, your potential employer, a financial institution you already do business with or a credit card company who is conducting a pre-approved check, look at your credit report.
+Soft search credit check – This is where you, your potential employer, a financial institution you already do business with, or a credit card company that is conducting a pre-approved check, look at your credit report.

-Unsecured Loan – the opposite to a secured loan, this loan is rewarded to a prospective borrower due to their credit worthiness.
-This is a higher risk for the lender, but lower for you.
-However, if you have extremely poor credit this may not be an option to you.
-Learn more about bad credit car finance.
+Unsecured Loan – the opposite of a secured loan, this loan is rewarded to a prospective borrower due to their creditworthiness.
+This is a higher risk for the lender but lowers it for you.
+However, if you have extremely poor credit this may not be an option for you.